Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Introduction

-Mathematically, as in \cite{2002-jcm-stuart-higham,2002-jcm-stuart}, this paper combines control theory with techniques from the theory of hypoelliptic diffusions to invoke results in the spirit of \cite{MeynTweedie93,MeynTweedie95}, where ergodicity is obtained by proving a minorization condition on a class of ``small sets'' (see \cite{MeynTweedie93,MeynTweedie95}) while establishing a matching Lyapunov function.
-However, the current setting presents a number of difficulties which prevent the application of the results \cite{2002-jcm-stuart-higham} directly.
-In particular the spring potential, and hence the drift term, has a singularity (Assumption \ref{a:potential-singularity}).
+Mathematically, as in \cite{2002-jcm-stuart-higham,2002-jcm-stuart}, this paper combines control theory with techniques from the theory of hypoelliptic diffusions to invoke results in the spirit of \cite{MeynTweedie93,MeynTweedie95}.
+Ergodicity is obtained by proving a minorization condition on a class of ``small sets'' (see \cite{MeynTweedie93,MeynTweedie95}) while simultaneously establishing a matching Lyapunov function.
+However, our problem has a number of difficulties which prevent the application of the results \cite{2002-jcm-stuart-higham} directly.
+A central issue that needs to be addressed is that the spring potential, and hence the drift term, is permitted to have a singularity (Assumption \ref{a:potential-singularity}).
 Therefore the natural candidates for ``small sets'' are not compact.
 This difficulty is overcome by splitting the small sets into ``good'' and ``bad'' sets.
 On the compact ``good'' set, defined in Eq.~\eqref{eq:defn-good}, we demonstrate uniform controllability as in \cite{2002-jcm-stuart-higham,2002-jcm-stuart}.
 On the bad set, one cannot obtain uniform control; however, the deterministic dynamics move the system into the good set in finite time so that geometric ergodicity still holds (Section~\ref{sec:ControlGoodBad}).
 Allowing the spring potential to be singular extends the applicability of the theory to many interesting, physically important potentials such as the Lennard-Jones potential.
-Related ideas have been also recently been used to prove related, but different, ergodic and homogenization results in different settings (see \cite{bubak09,HairerPardoux07}).
+Related ideas have been also recently been used to prove ergodic and homogenization results in different settings (see \cite{bubak09,HairerPardoux07}).

-\subsection{Structure of Paper and overview of results}
+\subsection{Structure of paper and overview of results}

-For the remainder of Section 1, we propose the model and explore its dynamics when the distance between the two beads, $\rv$, is close to zero.
-Proposition~\ref{thm:hookean} shows that when the spring is Hookean with zero rest length (a quadratic potential), $\rv(t) \rightarrow \zerov$ as $t \rightarrow \infty$ almost surely if the spring constant $\gamma$ is sufficiently strong relative to a quantity that depends on the typical spatial gradients in the random forcing.
-Lemma~\ref{lem:nonlinear-near-zero} shows that, in the case of a nonlinear spring with non-zero rest length, $\rv(t)$ never equals zero nor converges to it as $t\rightarrow \infty$.